JohannesKuh/Cyclistic-Bike-Share-Analysis-Capstone-Project/README.md

 - **Weekday vs. Weekend:** Members ride significantly more on weekdays (approx. 2,720,000 rides, 77% of all member rides); casual riders also lean weekday (approx. 1,251,000 rides, 63% of all casual rides), but far less concentrated.
 Faceting the hourly pattern by day (R/ggplot2) revealed that members' bimodal, commute-driven pattern on weekdays shifts to a unimodal, leisure-driven pattern on weekends — converging with casual riders' pattern, and confirming members use Cyclistic for two distinct purposes depending on the day.
 - **Seasonal Patterns:** Members show high ridership across all warmer seasons (Summer peak ~1,270,000 rides, 36% of all member rides; Fall ~1,130,000, 32%), while casual riders show a steeper seasonal concentration (Summer peak ~950,000 rides, 48% of all casual rides; Fall drop to ~585,000, 29%).
 Average ride duration follows the same seasonal shape for both groups but at very different scales — casual riders' duration ranges from ~10-12 minutes (Dec-Feb) to ~21-22 minutes (Jun-Jul), while members range only from ~10-11 to ~13 minutes over the same period.
 - **Station & Geospatial Patterns:** Casual riders prefer touristic and lakefront locations — most-used station DuSable Lake Shore Dr & Monroe St (31,236 rides, ~1.57% of all casual rides), followed by Navy Pier and Streeter Dr & Grand Ave.
 Members favor central business-district stations — most-used station Kingsbury St & Kinzie St (31,202 rides), followed by Clinton St & Washington Blvd and Clinton St & Madison St. These findings are supported by the Folium heatmap of start locations and the Folium map of top stations. *("Touristic" and "business-district" labels are qualitative interpretations based on station names and Chicago geography, not a field in the data.)*
-- **Overall Key Insight:** across every dimension examined, one consistent divide emerged — members mainly ride for commuting, casual riders mostly use Cyclistic for leisure.
+- **Overall Key Insight:** Across every dimension examined, one consistent divide emerged — members mainly ride for commuting, casual riders mostly use Cyclistic for leisure.
 This divide directly shapes the recommendations below.

 ## Business Recommendations